Kokutairon and Pure Socialism: Historical background

-In September 1905, Kita returned to Tokyo (from home city Sado) at the time of the Hibiya Riots, which protested the Treaty of Portsmouth.
+In September 1905, Kita returned to Tokyo (from his home city of Sado) at the time of the Hibiya Riots, which protested the Treaty of Portsmouth.
 The treaty marked an end to the Russo-Japanese War and was externally negotiated by US President Theodore Roosevelt.
 It contained beneficial terms for Japan's imperialist policies.
 There was now an international recognition that Japan had influence and control over parts of Russian-dominated China and Korea.
 Yet activist groups considered these terms a humiliating failure and thus rioted.
-While Kita agreed with the protester’s aim to secure Japan’s increased international prestige, he disagreed with their values in the Kokutai; which Kita believed "was a tool in the hands of the genro."
+While Kita agreed with the protesters' aim to secure Japan's increased international prestige, he disagreed with their values in the Kokutai; which Kita believed "was a tool in the hands of the genro."
 It was in these circumstances that Kita wrote his first book, Kokutairon and Pure Socialism.

 George Wilson summarises this context: "Kita wrote his first book against a background of widespread popular discontent over the outcome of the Russo-Japanese War."
 The riots marked a rise in violent political uprisings in Japan, a trend that favoured Kita and his radical political ideology.

-Kokutairon was Kita's first politically-inspired book and therefore reflects his early political views and alignments.
+Kokutairon was Kita's first politically inspired book and therefore reflects his early political views and alignments.
 Danny Orbach contends the book reflects Kita's "socialist, secular and rational phase."
 According to Oliviero Frattolillo, Kita was personally motivated to writing Kokutairon because of the uncritical mindset of his intellectual peers.
 Frattolillo claims, "Kita was particularly critical of the submissive attitude of certain intellectuals towards the system who obsequiously accepted the acquisition of new theories and new forms of knowledge from the west, translated and transplanted in Japan."
 He therefore wishes to plainly critique the faults of his society and propose a socialist alternative.